Jaime Ongpin

-Jaime Velayo Ongpin (June 15, 1938 – December 7, 1987) was Minister of Finance of the Philippines under President Cory Aquino, appointed in 1986 after having played an instrumental role in her campaign.
+Jaime "Jimmy" Velayo Ongpin (June 15, 1939 – December 7, 1987) was a Filipino businessman and activist.
+He was the Minister of Finance of the Philippines under President Corazon Aquino from 1986 to 1987, after having played an instrumental role in her campaign.
 Ongpin was the younger brother of Roberto Ongpin who had been Minister of Trade and Industry under President Ferdinand Marcos.